hasandemirkiran/postgres-cli/README.md

 ## Description

-Simple CLI to upload ortho and label files in linux and windows to Postgres.
+Simple CLI to upload ortho and label files in linux and windows into Postgres.

 ## Getting Started